-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 PRACTICE

 Choose one of the eight writing prompts above.
 For fifteen minutes, freewrite a response to it.
-Share your response in the comments below!
+Share your response in the Pro Practice Workshop here and give feedback to a few other writers too.